P98

 Applicants whose entrance qualification is obtained from an institution where the medium of instruction is NOT English should also fulfill the following minimum English proficiency requirement:

-• a score of 59 (revised paper-delivered test)^ or 79 (Internet-based test) in the Test of English as a Foreign Language (TOEFL)@#; or
+• A score of 79 (Internet-based test) in the Test of English as a Foreign Language (TOEFL)@#; or

 • an overall band score of 6.5 in International English Language Testing System (IELTS)@; or